padus/tempest/readme.md

 # WeatherFlow Tempest UDP Broadcast Proxy
-Repackage WeatherFlow Tempest UDP broadcast data into Ecowitt format and POST it to Hubitat
+A simple UDP proxy to repackage WeatherFlow Tempest UDP data into Ecowitt format and POST it to Hubitat